ysunnn/Covisualized/README.md

 ### The Timeline

 At the bottom, the user can see a timeline which shows the same variable as the map, but applied to all of Germany (map coloring is state-specific).
-Points in time can be selected at month-level granularity, like `June 2020`.
+Points in time can be selected at month-level granularity, like `June 2020`, by moving the mouse above the timeline.
+A gray vertical line shows what would be selected if the user clicks on the gray line, a black vertical indicates the currently selected month.
 This updates the date of the data displayed on the map.

 When a state is selected in the map, a second line appears in the line chart which represents the selected state.
 The timeline can be zoomed in and out by double-clicking or scrolling.